 SMRs and ATRs are most commonly fed with natural gas which is rich in methane.
-When the natural gas rises from the underground gas reservoir, it is generally accompanied by large quantities of ${\rm CO_2}$ which has existed with the methane in the underground gas field for thousands of years.
-Many CCS schemes plan to use depleted natural gas reservoirs for the long-term storage of ${\rm CO_2}$, thereby refilling them with a gas that they previously contained.
-So, the CCS process can be thought of as returning ${\rm CO_2}$ to its underground home.
+When the natural gas rises from the underground gas reservoir, it is generally accompanied by large quantities of CO_2 which has existed with the methane in the underground gas field for thousands of years.
+Many CCS schemes plan to use depleted natural gas reservoirs for the long-term storage of CO_2 , thereby refilling them with a gas that they previously contained.
+So, the CCS process can be thought of as returning CO_2 to its underground home.
+For example, the Fergus gas terminal at Peterhead in Scotland would be integral to the Acorn project.
+In this case, the flow direction of the existing natural gas pipeline would be reversed to pump carbon dioxide from onshore sources, back out to the gas fields under the North Sea.